MicrosoftDocs/azure-docs/ITPro/Linux/HowTo/howto-prepare-linux-distribution.md

 ## <a id="nonendorsed"> </a>Information for Non Endorsed Distributions ##
 In essence all distributions running on Windows Azure will need to meet the following prerequisites to have a chance to properly run in the platform.

-This list is by no means comprehensive as every distribution is different; and it is quite possible that even if you meet all the criteria below you will still need to significantly tweak your image to ensure that it properly runs on top of the platform .
+This list is by no means comprehensive as every distribution is different; and it is quite possible that even if you meet all the criteria below you will still need to significantly modify your image to ensure that it runs properly in Windows Azure.

  It is for this reason that we recommend that you start with one of our [partners endorsed images](https://www.windowsazure.com/en-us/manage/linux/other-resources/endorsed-distributions/).

 The list below replaces step 2 of the process to create your own VHD:

-1. You will need to ensure that you are running a kernel that either incorporates the latest LIS drivers for Hyper V or that you have successfully compiled them ( They have been Open Sourced).
-The Drivers can be found [at this location](http://go.microsoft.com/fwlink/p/?LinkID=254263&clcid=0x409)
+1. You will need to ensure that you are running a kernel that either incorporates the latest LIS drivers for Hyper-V or that you have successfully compiled them ( They have been open sourced).
+The drivers can be found [at this location](http://go.microsoft.com/fwlink/p/?LinkID=254263&clcid=0x409).

-2. Your kernel should also include the latest version of the ATA PiiX driver that is used to to provision the iamges and has the fixes committed to the kernel with commit cd006086fa5d91414d8ff9ff2b78fbb593878e3c Date:   Fri May 4 22:15:11 2012 +0100   ata_piix: defer disks to the Hyper-V drivers by default
+2. Your kernel should also include the latest version of the ATA PiiX driver that is used to to provision the iamges and has the fixes committed to the kernel with commit cd006086fa5d91414d8ff9ff2b78fbb593878e3c Date:   Fri May 4 22:15:11 2012 +0100   ata_piix: defer disks to the Hyper-V drivers by default.

-3. Your compressed intird should be less than 40 MB (* we are continuously workign to increase this number so it might be outdated by now)
+3. Your compressed intird should be less than 40 MB (* we are continuously working to increase this number so it might be outdated by now)

 4. You should add the following lines to your Kernel Boot